ArnabRaxit/learned_indexes/docs/project_proposal.md

 ###  Outline of a research proposal
 Primary objective is to reproduce results from *Case for learned index* paper A secondary objective is to model indexing of data as a dimensionality reduction problem.
+Each data point represents a point in a high dimensional space.
+Indexing is essentially mapping that data point into a low dimensional space e.g a 3-D space could be: <node, disk, sector>

 #### Methodology